official-royal/SONAXROBOT/README.md

     <a href="https://pypi.org/project/Telethon/"> <img src="https://img.shields.io/pypi/v/telethon?color=yellow&label=telethon&logo=python&logoColor=green&style=for-the-badge" /></a>
 </p>

-> ⭐️ Thanks to everyone for using Fairy,  🤭 That is the greatest pleasure we have !
+> ⭐️ Thanks to everyone for using Sana,  🤭 That is the greatest pleasure we have !

 ## Features Of Shizuka And Commands ❤️